-The financial statements are presented in RMB, which is the Company's functional currency.
-As the major revenues and assets of the Group are derived from operations in Mainland China, RMB is chosen as the presentation currency for the presentation of the financial statements and the Interim Comparative Information.
+The Historical Financial Information is presented in RMB, which is the Company's functional currency.
+As the major revenues and assets of the Group are derived from operations in Mainland China, RMB is chosen as the presentation currency for the presentation of the Historical Financial Information and the Interim Financial Information.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Foreign currency transactions recorded by the entities in the Group are initially recorded using their respective functional currency rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rates of exchange ruling at the end of each of the Relevant Periods.
 Differences arising on settlement or translation of monetary items are recognised in profit or loss.